 Ways and Means – Conducts fundraisers, including the annual Resource Guide and the High Holy Day Appeal.
-Contact Susan Brenner.
+Contact Amy Rubin.

 Youth Culture – Supports the work of our Director of Youth Engagement.
 Oversees programs for students in grades three through twelve that provide them with opportunities to interact with each other as well as with members of other congregations.
 Programs include parties, breakfasts, trips, creative Shabbat services, holiday programing, and conclaves.
 Contact Lisa Bendavid.